-Whilst providing useful information, we are aware that the answers to these questions cannot replace the understanding you will gain from a visit to the school and discussion with the school Special Educational Needs Co-ordinator, (SENCo) Mrs. Rachael Potter.
+We are aware that the answers to these questions cannot replace the understanding you will gain from a visit to the school and discussion with the school Special Educational Needs Co-ordinator, (SENCo) Mrs. Rachael Potter.
 We welcome visits to the school and the opportunity to meet your child, discuss their particular strengths and the challenges they might face.
+We hope that this report will provide further details of how we support pupils with their individual needs.